Monday December 09, 2013

 The staff from McCosh Health Center will provide training to HEART Wilderness First Aid participants on how to use an Epineprine (Epi) pen.
 The training will take 30 minutes.
 Please be on time.
 No fee.To see the dates/times for this training, visit the Leader Training Schedule page.
 Register at the OA TripStore.

 Leading a group on a backcountry trip requires extensive training in wilderness camping skills.
-The Leader Training Course (LTC) is designed to teach wilderness skills necessary to lead multi-day backpacking trips.
-The course meets one evening a week and includes workshops on route planning, equipment preparation, wilderness travel techniques, map and compass, outdoor cooking, and Leave No Trace camping.
+The Technical Skills Training (TST) is designed to teach wilderness skills necessary to lead multi-day backpacking trips.
+The course either meets over a weekend or one evening a week and includes workshops on route planning, equipment preparation, wilderness travel techniques, map and compass, outdoor cooking, and Leave No Trace camping.
 Trip participants will learn how to run a wilderness trip by planning all aspects of the trip, including route, food, and equipment.
 Participants are required to attend all classes.
 The text for the course will be The Backpacker's Field Manual, written by Outdoor Action.
-20-HOUR LTC!
-Get your LTC training completed in 20 hrs. and have a fun camping on campus!
-Or do the Once-A-Week option!
 To see the dates/times for this training, visit the Leader Training Schedule page.
 Register at the OA TripStore.

-This Risk Managerment session is part of the Outdoor Action Leader Training Course.
-This 2-hour training will provide an understanding of how to evaluate and manage risk potential by identifying hazard factors and implementing safety factors that address increasing risk levels.
-The ability to assess and manage risk proactively is a critical skill for traveling to remote or international locations.
+This Managing Safety Workshop will provide an understanding of how to evaluate and manage risk potential by identifying hazard factors and implementing safety factors that address increasing risk levels.
+The ability to assess and manage risk proactively is a critical skill for traveling in the outdoors or to remote or international locations.
 Managing risk is a dynamic process of identifying and evaluating hazards (â€˜the bad stuffâ€™) and implementing a series of positive factors like training, site management, policies and procedures, and traveler judgment (â€˜the good stuffâ€™) to counterbalance both expected and unexpected risks.
 To see the dates/times for this training, visit the Leader Training Schedule page.
 Register at the OA TripStore.

 Facilitating positive group interaction and teamwork requires excellent listening and observation skills and a set of activities and techniques to guide people through personal growth and development.
 This workshop will train OA leaders and others who work with groups in specific techniques for effective team building and group facilitation through fun games and activities.This is a hands-on, experiential workshop.
 Be prepared to have fun!
 To see the dates/times for this training, visit the Leader Training Schedule page.
 Register at the OA TripStore.